Despite disagreements, China and EU must pull together to boost trade, global governance

 - How does the goal of increased connectivity align with the emergence of a Eurasian region?

-Ambassador of the Mission of the People's Republic of China to the EU
+Ambassador of the People’s Republic of China to the European Union

 Managing Director for Asia and Pacific at the European External Action Service (EEAS)